 The ECB is set to double its annual donation to the children’s cricket charity from £1.25 million to £2.5 million from October 2017.

 Chance to Shine is a national charity which aims to use cricket to develop personal skills values to children involved.
 These include leadership, teamwork, respect and responsibility.

 The new investment is combined with continued support from ongoing sponsors, private individuals, charitable trusts and foundations.
 It means that Chance to Shine can expand their annual reach from approximately 300,000 primary school children to more than 500,000.

 In addition, professional coaches funded by the charity are to introduce the game to two million children directly over the next four years.
 Chance to Shine also plans to reach many more indirectly through a new package of support for school teachers.

 Chance to Shine’s Chief Executive Luke Swanson added, “Our vision is that all young people have the opportunity to play and learn through cricket.
 That’s easy to say but very hard to achieve.
-This new long-term commitment from ECB provides the most tremendous boost to getting us there.”
+This new long-term commitment from ECB provides a tremendous boost to getting us there.”